Resigning & Counter Offers:

 Why Companies Make Counter Offers

 First, understand the driver.
-Counter offers are about protecting business continuity, not necessarily about you, though they can be, so I don’t mean to sound rude here, but honest.
-90% of people who make it to this stage have already had the conversation about the change and not seen it.
-They asked for the pay raise and couldn’t get it; they asked for that change in the process or software, asked for more reviews, or a closer project to home, etc. The company was not making those changes, and that is why you are leaving.
-For them to desperately sweep back in with a higher salary doesn’t solve the problem…Because now the problem isn’t about money.
-It’s about the fact that they were not willing to give it to you before and needed this prompt to do so.
+Counter offers are usually about protecting business, not necessarily about you, though they can be, so I don’t mean to sound rude here.
+90% of people who make it to this stage have already had the conversation about changing something at their current company and have not seen it.
+They asked for the pay raise and couldn’t get it; they asked for that change in the process or software, asked for more reviews, or a closer project to home, they asked for better work-life balance, etc. The company was not making those changes, and that is why you are leaving.
+For them to desperately sweep back in with a higher salary, larger bonus, guilt trips, or promises to change now, doesn’t solve the problem…Because now the problem isn’t about money.
+It’s about the fact that they were not willing to give it to you before and needed this prompt to do so (and will they?).
+The problem is respect, trust, values, vision, and logistics.
+Things that can not usually be solved in a last call stage act conversation when the owner is now seeing your resignation letter.

-Most likely, your employer is in a scramble to retain you, but this is often about avoiding disruption to the company from their perspective, not yours.
+Most likely, your employer is in a scramble to retain you to avoid disruption in the company from their perspective, not yours.
 Projects in flight.
 Open headcount.
 Politics.
 Optics.
 It’s rare (I mean very rare) that a counteroffer signals a new long-term career plan or a more committed investment in your professional growth as an individual from the company.

 The Risks of Accepting